 There are several methodological differences that should be taken into account when using their effect size for the sample size calculation.
 For instance, in the study by Holloway et al. (2013), two groups of adults performed a visual numerical adaptation task while brain activation was monitored by fMRI and the dependent variables were ratio-dependent changes (e.g., 6/8 vs. 6/12).
 In contrast, in our study, two groups of preschoolers will perform an auditory numerical adaptation task while brain activation will be monitored by fNIRS and the dependent variables will be the contrast of number words vs. non-number words (e.g., ‘four’ vs. ‘rin’).
 In addition, there is a considerable difference in signal-to-noise ratio for fMRI vs. fNIRS with different spatial and temporal resolutions, which can mean statistical power from an fMRI study may not be directly compared to that of fNIRS.
 Considering also the file drawer problem of unpublished studies, and publication bias towards significant findings (Cipora & Soltanlou, 2021; Fanelli, 2011), as well as the current lack of studies on the neuroimaging differences between subset-knowers and CP-knowers, it is sensible to utilize a low to medium effect size of Cohen's d = 0.35.

 We applied Bayes Factor Design Analysis (BFDA) using sequential Bayes factor with maximal n design, in which participants will be collected until either a sufficient BF is achieved, or a maximum number is reached (Schönbrodt & Wagenmakers, 2018).
 The benefit of using this design is that it ensures collecting sufficient sample while ensuring feasibility (Schönbrodt & Wagenmakers, 2018).
-Calculation of sample size involved running Monte Carlo simulations and relied on the BFDA package in R (R Core Team, 2022; Schönbrodt, 2016; see https://github.com/nicebread/BFDA).
-For our study, we specified the following parameters: number of simulated studies = 10,000, BF10 = 10, d = 0.35, Nmin = 70, Nmax = 110.
-This design detects an expected medium effect size of δ = 0.35 with a probability of 77.8% before the nmax is reached.
-The simulations of our design under H1 showed that the probability of our study to gain the expected BF10 of 10 before reaching the nmax is 77.8%, with the average stopping at total of N = 84 participants.
-Given that even 70 participants would be considered as a large sample for a neuroimaging study in preschoolers, if the BF for either of the hypotheses does not reach 10 (whether due to the effect’s extreme weakness or the common in the field deficit in neuroimaging data quality in preschoolers) even after recruiting maximum feasible sample size, we will consider this inconclusive result as an important message to the field.
+Calculation of sample size involved running Monte Carlo simulations and relied on the web-based BFDA application (Stefan et al., 2019; see http://shinyapps.org/apps/BFDA/) Simulation results indicate that with informed prior distribution of effect sizes (t(mu = 0.35, r = 0.102, df = 3; Stefan et al., 2019), the expected sample size to reach at least BF10 of 6 is 46 participants per group.
+As the testing with 20 participants per group has been shown to highly likely cause misleading evidence (see again Stefan et al., 2019; Schönbrodt et al., 2017), we will start consecutive testing for the hypotheses once there are 25 participants per group and will stop once the testing reaches BF > 6 in favour of H1 or H0 or the maximum of 46 participants per group has been collected.
+Given that even 92 participants would be considered as a large sample for a neuroimaging study in preschoolers, if the BF for either of the hypotheses does not reach 6 (whether due to the effect’s extreme weakness or the common in the field deficit in neuroimaging data quality in preschoolers) even after recruiting maximum feasible sample size, we will consider this inconclusive result as an important message to the field.

 Participants